100 Soft Skills Assessment Questions for Hiring Top Talent

 96. How do you weigh pros and cons before making a decision?

-97. How do you prepare before delivering a presentation?
+97. How do you prepare for delivering a presentation?

 98. What would you do if you noticed that your audience looked bored during a meeting?